Ouranosinc/xclim/CONTRIBUTING.rst

 * Explain in detail how it would work.
 * Keep the scope as narrow as possible, to make it easier to implement.
-* The Xclim development team welcomes you and is always on hand to help. :)
+* The xclim development team welcomes you and is always on hand to help. :)

 Get Started!
 ------------